FREE UK DELIVERY ON ORDERS OVER £39.99

 What is glucosamine for dogs?

-Though glucosamine is produced naturally in a dog’s (and human’s) body, it can also be found in the natural world - for instance, from the shells of crustaceans like oysters, mussels and crab.
+Though glucosamine is produced naturally in a dog’s (and human’s) body, it can also be found in the natural world - for instance, from the shells of crustaceans and molluscs like oysters, mussels and crab.

 Why is glucosamine so great for dogs?